rumca-js/Django-link-archive/README_search.md

  - suggests games, movies, various things.
 Filtering is limited to expected duration, upload date.
 I cannot filter game trailers vs movie trailers.
  - there are many ads in search now
  - some trailers are suggested several times at youtube, from various channels.
 At my setup I have only several youtube channels, which does not spam with same trailers

+## Google search just does not work

+If if search for "Minecraft" I will have problem finding pages about individual mods, launchers.
+I will be directed toward news farms, to YouTube videos.

+To find interesting contents about amiga I had to add "fanpage" or "fan site" texts to search prompt.

+If I type "operating system" I will be directed toward tech news sites instead of producing me a list of links leading directly to operating systems.

 # Other analysis of search and algorithms